PFI raids: Court extends ATS custody of five accused till Oct 8 | Law-Order

 The ATS produced the accused before the court of additional sessions judge A M Patil on Monday on the expiry of their previous remand, and sought their custody for eight more days.

+Lawyers of the other accused submitted that the grounds mentioned in the fresh remand were only a repetition of the earlier ground.

+Lawyer Imran Shaikh, appearing for Khan and Mohammed Iqbal, also said that extension of custody was “bad in law”, as there is no “genuine reason” in the entire remand application.
+He prayed that the accused be sent to judicial custody.

-However, after hearing the arguments of both sides, the court extended their remand by five days.
+The judge after hearing the arguments of both sides extended their remand by five days.

 The accused have been booked on the charges of engaging in unlawful activities, promoting enmity among communities and waging a war against the country.